-The term of the licences has been specified as the end of 2033 for all frequencies.
+The duration of the concessions was set at 15 years for most frequencies.
 This is intended to give licensees sufficient certainty so that they can recoup the high investment in new technologies.
 One exception is the block in the 2.6 GHz band which was not awarded in the 2012 auction: for this block the term of the licence is the same as the blocks assigned at the last auction, i.e. to the end of 2028.

-8 3rd Generation Partnership Project
+&lt;sup>8 3rd Generation Partnership Project

-9 Multiple Input Multiple Output
+&lt;sup>9 Multiple Input Multiple Output

-10 Internet of Things / Machine Type Communications / Machine to Machine
+&lt;sup>10 Internet of Things / Machine Type Communications / Machine to Machine

-11 5G New Radio, the current designation in 3GPP of the enhanced air interface
+&lt;sup>11 5G New Radio, the current designation in 3GPP of the enhanced air interface